Daniel-ET/clinical_trial/README.md

 # clinical_trial

 Example of analysing data from a clinical trial using synthetic data.

+## The data

+clinical_study.csv

 |COLUMNS|DESCRIPTION|
 |-------|-----------|